jakubDoka/mlok/README.md

 ## Dependencies

 I have to mention that engine depends two "languages", `goml` and `goss`.
 Yes they are named after html and css as they resemble them.
 You don't have to use them, but they make ui lot easier to develop.
 See this [repo](github.com/jakubDoka/goml) for documentation of the "languages".
 I also made vscode extensions for syntax highlighting, link to them can be found in readme of mentioned repository.
-Errors are handles by [sterr](github.com/jakubDoka/sterr), using it directly might be useful when testing things that depend on gobatch.
+Errors are handles by [sterr](github.com/jakubDoka/sterr), using it directly might be useful when testing things that depend on mlok.

 ## Examples